 The IPA further notes that one additional small business programs (Deep Retrofit, which targets just gas stations and convenience stores) narrowly failed the TRC test.
-This program initially passed the TRC, but as discussed in footnote 245, when Ameren Illinois updated its methodology for including the future price of carbon, the results for this program fell just below the TRC to 0.98.
+This program initially passed the TRC, but as discussed in footnote 247245, when Ameren Illinois updated its methodology for including the future price of carbon, the results for this program fell just below the TRC to 0.98.

 However, even with a positive TRC, Ameren Illinois had determined that this program would duplicate measures in both the recommended Small Business Direct Install program as well as the not recommended Small Business Whole Building program.
 Ameren Illinois initially had recommended not including this program for similar reasons to why it did not recommend including the Small Business Whole Building program, but this "duplicative" determination was rendered moot by the subsequent negative TRC result.
-Should there be further updates resulting in this program passing the TRC test, for the reasons stated above for the Small Business Whole Building program, the IPA would accept Ameren Illinois' recommendation to consider the Deep Retrofit program as "duplicative" rather than simply not "cost-effective."
+Should there be further updates resulting in this program passing the TRC test, for the reasons stated above for Given that the Small Business Whole Building program, the IPA would accept Direct Install Program is itself duplicative of Ameren Illinois' recommendation to consider Plan 4 Programs, the IPA will not recommend the Deep Retrofit program for inclusion in this year's Procurement Plan either, as "it would also be duplicative" rather than simply not "cost-effective." of Ameren Illinois' Plan 4 Programs.